texfaq/texfaq.github.io/FAQ-tmupfl.md

 For LaTeX releases prior to 2015, an alternative _may_ be to use the [`morefloats`](https://ctan.org/pkg/morefloats) package.
-The package will allocate more ''float skeletons'' than LaTeX does by default; each such skeleton may then be used to store a float.
+The package will allocate more "float skeletons" than LaTeX does by default; each such skeleton may then be used to store a float.
 Beware that even with [`morefloats`](https://ctan.org/pkg/morefloats), the number you can allocate is limited; even with the [`etex`](https://ctan.org/pkg/etex) package.